What Are Trusts & Do I Need One?

 In summary, as you work with your advisors on your estate plan keep in mind that the political and legislative environment can make appropriate strategies a moving target.
 Revisit your plan every 3-5 years or when a significant change in law or life happens.
 Remember, the best estate plans will have flexibility built-in, accounting for the current tax and legal environment, and be designed to achieve your legacy goals.

-By Eric Boyce March 23, 2026
+By Eric Boyce May 11, 2026

-Watch the latest Charts & Chat video from Boyce & Associates.
-Review market trends, charts & key insights to support informed financial decisions.
+Watch Charts & Chat from May 3, 2026 by Boyce & Associates.
+Review market trends, charts, and insights to support financial decisions.

 Logo for Boyce & Associates Wealth Consulting titled